ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

 ### Eliminate redundancy

-But we can then recognize that our table currently has a lot of redudancy: we have many browsers that have 1 visits and 0 conversions, 2 visits and 0 conversion, etc. Therefore, we can make our code faster by:
+But we can then recognize that our table currently has a lot of redudancy: we have many browsers that have 1 visit and 0 conversions, 2 visits and 0 conversions, etc. Therefore, we can make our code faster by:
-1. Transform our table so each row is a unique combination of visits & conversions, with a column that is the number of browsers with that combination.
-We can do this in SQL and output the table as "count_of_counts".
+1. Transforming our table so each row is a unique combination of visits & conversions, with a column that is the number of browsers with that combination.
+We can do this in SQL and output the table as "count of counts".
-2. Use the binomial distribution to simulate splitting browsers into A and B groups.
+2. Using the binomial distribution to simulate splitting browsers into A and B groups.
-3. As before, summarize the number of visits and conversions in each group and apply our proportion test.
+3. As before, summarizing the number of visits and conversions in each group and apply our proportion test.

 ``` sql
 with counts as (